 Muskegon Community College offers a wide array of programs to students for a well-rounded education.
-The academic departments are dedicated to providing students with the tools, incentives, and knowledge required to get a great start on their career path and to build critical job skills.
+The academic departments provide students with the tools, incentives, and knowledge required to get a great start on their career path and to build critical job skills.
 Programs are reviewed on a regular basis and changes are made to keep programs current and increase student success.
 A number of program changes are being projected in the next five years.